-Note that its is important that reading out the final value is not temporarily suspended by a system interrupt (see more on interrupts in section 8.3.2 below), otherwise we might get a skewed result.
+Note that its is important that reading out the final value is not temporarily suspended by a system interrupt (see more on interrupts in section 11.3.2 below), otherwise we might get a skewed result.

-Exercise 84 Use the above skeleton-code to write a program reading out the BTsense board's light sensor (if you do not know to which port it is connected, see ex.
-81 above).
+Exercise 11.5.
+Use the above skeleton-code to write a program reading out the BTsense board's light sensor (if you do not know to which port it is connected, see ex.
+11.2 above).

 In BTnut, the above ADC functions are encapsulated in the dev/adc.h library.
 All of the above mentioned functions - disabling, enabling, and configuring the ADC, as well as reading out converted values - can be achieved with a set of dedicated functions and corresponding constants, thus increasing code legibility and portability.
-However, in its current version (v1.7 of Jan 25, 2006), the adc.c-library is unable to cope with concurrent use, making it practically unusable.
-This is because other threads might concurrently use the ADC for other purposes (e.g., to measure current battery voltage), thus reconfiguring the ADC repeatedly.
-In order to get reliable measurements, it is imperative to assert that the current ADC configuration still matches the desired one, and correct it if otherwise.
-Until adc.c is updated, the wsnlab/wsnlab.h library offers the adc2_init and adc2_read functions, which are much more robust than their dev/adc.h counterparts and also support configuration validation.
+However, the adc.h library is unable to cope with concurrent use, making it practically unusable.
+This is because other threads might concurrently use the ADC for other purposes (e.g., to measure the current battery level), thus reconfiguring the ADC repeatedly.
+In order to get reliable measurements, it is imperative to assert that the current ADC configuration still matches the desired one, or change it if otherwise.
+The dev/adc2.h-library offers the adc2_init and adc2_read functions, which are much more robust than their dev/adc.h counterparts and also support configuration validation.

-Explanation Using the ADC in BTnut:
+Explanation Using ADC in BTnut:

-As part of the ETH Zurich's 2006 Wireless Sensor Networks Lecture at the Dept. of Computer Science, a more convenient set of ADC access functions has been developed that has yet to be folded back into the main BTnut code trunk.
-The functions adc2_init and adc2_read are (for now) defined in a separate WSNLab library wsnlab/wslnab.h.
-In contrast to the regular dev/adc.h library, these functions support ADC context switches, i.e., the concurrent use of the ADC by other threads.
+The functions adc2_init and adc2_read are defined in the library dev/adc2.h.
+In contrast to the regular dev/adc.h-library, these functions also support ADC context switches, i.e., the concurrent use of the ADC by other threads.

-Optional Exercise 85 Reimplement ex.
-84 using the wsnlab.h library referenced above.
+Optional Exercise 11.6.
+Reimplement ex.
+11.5 using the adc2.h library referenced above.
 How does the library support ADC-context switches?
-Find the sourcecode of wsnlab.c and find out.
+Locate the source code of adc2.c and look up.

-8.3 Reading Sensor Data
+11.3 Reading Sensor Data